oracle/python-cx_Oracle/README.txt

 samples in the samples directory.
 You can also look at the scripts in the cx_OracleTools (http://cx-oracletools.sourceforge.net) and the modules in the cx_PyOracleLib (http://cx-pyoraclelib.sourceforge.net) projects.

-EXCEPTIONS:
-The only exception to the DB API specification is the lack of a nextset() method which is not supported by Oracle.

-Please see the included documentation for additional information.